 The same is true for a leadership team.
 Take time socially to know each other.
 Then, when you have to face a problem you can be honest with each other and work together to solve it.

 3. Be patient and flexible.
 One day the girls decided they wanted to see a particular small town in the mountains.
 That took us out of our way and made the drive that day 15 hours long.
 But, it made for two happy women.
-Well worth it in a small car.
+Well worth it in a small car, even more if this car looks like you want it to look, by using different detailing services from the services in this site.

 Leadership demands patience and flexibility.
 A rigid leader will probably get his way, but the joy level may suffer.